 — Richard Switzer, Conservation Program Manager, Hawaii Endangered Bird Conservation Program, San Diego Zoo Global

-Everyday scientists at San Diego Zoo Global are faced with the challenge of how to recover and restore those individual gems in the treasure chest of the world’s imperiled habitats: endangered species.
+Every day, scientists at San Diego Zoo Global are faced with the challenge of how to recover and restore those individual gems in the treasure chest of the world’s imperiled habitats: endangered species.
 Nowhere does this hold more true than Hawaii, where we are left with but a remnant of what once was.
 But there is reason for hope.
-Since the early 1990s, our Hawaii Endangered Bird Conservation Program has been rescuing the rarest of the rare, buying precious time for public agencies to identify, manage, and restore their native habitat.
+Since the early 1990s, our Hawaii Endangered Bird Conservation Program has been rescuing the rarest of the rare, buying precious time for public agencies to identify, manage, and restore the birds’ native habitat.

-During the in the mid-1990s, Kuaui’s puaiohi thrush was clinging to survival by a thread.
+During the in the mid-1990s, Kauai’s puaiohi thrush was clinging to survival by a thread.
 Little was known about the remaining population, the birds were scarcely seen, and the population was estimated at no more than 300 birds.
-Beginning with the carefully planned harvest of a few precious eggs from the wild, today we have hatched more than 350 puaiohi chicks and released 200 back into their native habitat, bringing the puaiohi population up to 500-800 birds.
+Beginning with the carefully planned harvest of a few precious eggs from the wild, today we have hatched more than 350 puaiohi chicks and released 200 back into their native habitat, bringing the puaiohi population up to 500 to 800 birds.

 Since 1996, we have hatched 395 nene (pronounced nay-nay) goslings and released 442 geese to the wild, augmenting populations on Maui, Kauai, and the Big Island, and establishing an entirely new population birds in Molokai.
 Testament to our success, the nene population throughout Hawaii has now risen to nearly 2,000 birds.